Toward a Dichotomy for Approximation of $H$-coloring: A Dichotomy for Graphs

 \section{A Dichotomy for Graphs}

-Feder and Vardi~\cite{feder1998computational} proved that if a graph $H$ admits a conservative majority polymorphism, then LHOM(H) is polynomial time solvable.
-Later, Feder \emph{et al.,}~\cite{feder2003bi} showed that LHOM(H) is polynomial time solvable iff $H$ is a \textit{bi-arc} graph.
+Feder and Vardi~\cite{feder1998computational} proved that if a graph $H$ admits a conservative majority polymorphism, then LHOM(H) is polynomial-time solvable.
+Later, Feder \emph{et al.,}~\cite{feder2003bi} showed that LHOM(H) is polynomial-time solvable if and only if $H$ is a \textit{bi-arc} graph.
 Bi-arc graphs are defined as follows.

 Let $C$ be a circle with two specified points $p$ and $q$ on $C$.
 A bi-arc is an ordered pair of arcs $(N,S)$ on $C$ such that $N$ contains $p$ but not $q$, and $S$ contains $q$ but not $p$.
 A graph $H$ is a bi-arc graph if there is a family of bi-arcs $\{(N_x, S_x) : x \in V(H)\}$ such that, for any $x, y \in V(H)$, not necessarily distinct, the following hold: \begin{itemize} \item[--] if $x$ and $y$ are adjacent, then neither $N_x$ intersects $S_y$ nor $N_y$ intersects $S_x$; \item[--] if $x$ and $y$ are not adjacent, then both $N_x$ intersects $S_y$ and $N_y$ intersects $S_x$. \end{itemize}